skip to Main Content

 Futures trading - A beginners guide

 Traditionally, futures trading allows the owner of the contract to buy something, say barrels of oil, at a specific price on a specific date.
 They bring an element of predictability for buyers of commodities, for example.
-Airlines want to make sure they can lock in the price of future oil at a price they can afford.
+Airlines that want to make sure they can lock in the price of future oil at a price they can afford.

 There is an ever-increasing range of futures contracts to choose from.